Cached Landscapes / Objects of Surveillance #1 - Augsburg Gablingen (2015)

 Unless manually picked out of the hidden system folders of our devices, by default a huge amount of fragmented and decontextualized image files is silently archived and stored in our computer's browser cache everytime we visit a website or a map on the internet.

 While the automatically collected images of the browser cache are clearly documenting every step we are doing online, for the human eye the algorithmically cropped and poorly sorted files transform into an abstract grid without any further information.

-"Cached Landscapes" has been awarded by Trevor Paglen and Frankfurter Kunstverein with the "Eagle Eye" Photo Award and exhibited along Paglen's solo show "The Octopus" at Frankfurter Kunstverein in mid 2015.
+"Cached Landscapes" has been awarded by Trevor Paglen and Frankfurter Kunstverein with the "Eagle Eye" Photo Award and exhibited along Paglen's first German solo show "The Octopus" at Frankfurter Kunstverein.

 Cached Landscapes / Objects of Surveillance #5 - Niederhausen (2015)

 Screen capture: writing data into the browser cache while virtually visiting identified signals-inteligence locations in google maps.

 Geo locations of SIGNT stations, researched and published by Trevor Paglen in Germany in 2015